 What to expect as an MRC Fellow at Exeter

 Sponsors and Mentors

-Fellowship holders will partner with at least two sponsors with complementary expertise, one from a quantitative discipline, and one with a biomedical or clinical focus (you will have the opportunity to identify potential sponsors when you submit your application).
+Fellowship holders will partner with at least two sponsors with complementary expertise, at least one from a quantitative discipline, and at least one with a biomedical or clinical focus.
+You will identify sponsors as part of the application process, and should work closely with them while developing your application.
 Sponsors will support fellows through scientific discussion and guidance, providing access to expertise and stimulating research environments, state-of-the-art facilities and collaborators both within the University and externally.